 I got out of the ice cave with that buzz you get after seeing something really incredible and knowing that I’d repeat this experience again whenever I got the chance.

 Yes, absolutely.
 The landscape is truly otherwordly.
-If you have time to do only one thing while you’re in Iceland, I’d recommend glacier hiking.
+If you have time to do only one thing while in Iceland, I’d recommend glacier hiking.

 What’s the best tour for glacier hiking in Iceland?